tjcarroll-lab/T1Bookend-DSC-Perfusion/README.md

 # DSC Perfusion instructions (mac)

 This code takes repositories and returns both delay and dispersion correct and non delay and dispersion corrected CBF maps for a human scan.
+It has been used in papers including:

+1) Jeong YI, Christoforidis GA, Saadat N, Kawaji K, Cantrell CG, Roth S, Niekrasz M, Carroll TJ.
+Absolute quantitative MR perfusion and comparison against stable-isotope microspheres.
+Magn Reson Med.
+2019 Jun;81(6):3567-3577. doi: 10.1002/mrm.27669.
+Epub 2019 Feb 8.
+PMID: 30737833; PMCID: PMC6435411.

 Note: for a new session in matlab, remember to addpath. e.g.